ropensci/software-review/README.md

     criteria for fitting into our suite and not overlapping with other packages.
 -   Follow our [packaging style guide](packaging_guide.md) to ensure your package meets our style and quality criteria.
+    -   If you would like your package also submitted to [Journal of Open-Source Software](http://joss.theoj.org/), it should a `paper.md` file describing the package.
+JOSS's requirements [here](http://joss.theoj.org/about#author_guidelines).
 -   Next, [open a new issue](https://github.com/ropensci/onboarding/issues/new) in this repository and fill out the template.
 -   An [editor](#editors) will review your submission within 5 business